ZJUVAI/Newclid/docs/manual/default_files/rules.rst

      - Description
    * - |r32|
      - :math:`\begin{cases}|AB| = |PQ| \\ |BC| = |QR| \\ |CA| = |RP|\end{cases}\implies \Delta ABC\cong^\ast \Delta PQR`
      - This rule covers the congruence case for two triangles when both have corresponding equal sides.
-The * in the congruence sign denotes the matching function checks both for triangles that have the same vertex orientation and a different one.
+The * in the congruence sign denotes the matching function checks both for triangles that have the same vertex orientation and a different one. **This rule has been replaced by rules r64 and r65 to prevent hiding the orientation checking inside the matching funtion.**

 .. |r32| image:: ../../_static/images/rules/r32.png
     :width: 100%